wookey-project/ewok-kernel/doc/syscalls/sys_cfg.rst

 .. note::
-   Synchronous syscall, executable only in main thread mode
+   Synchronous syscall, executable only in main thread mode Ewok Microkernel allows a task to map only a restricted number of devices at a time.
+Voluntary mapped devices permit to map, configure and unmap in a task more than the maximum number of concurrently mapped devices.
+It also allows us to avoid mapping devices whose concurrent mapping is dangerous (e.g. concatenated mappings).

 It is possible to declare a device as voluntary mapped (field ``map_mode`` of the *device_t* structure.
 This field can be set to the following values: